ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 edited the html page of Content-List component so it displays seperate listes by type using my contentFilter pipe i added the one loop into the pipe and added 2 seperate *ngFor loops with the type set

+added Style for the lists Content-Card's differently by using different font or background colours for the card tag itself, based on their type. and because of this There is a clear difference between the colour styling from one card with a certain type versus one with another type.

+commit to github.